carnesen-archive/bitcoin-software/readme.md

 ## Usage

-A JavaScript script that installs Bitcoin Core:
+Here is an example of a JavaScript script that installs Bitcoin Core:

 ```js
 // example.js